Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Introduction

-Broadly, measure-centric approaches target matching the surrogate SDE to the reference SDE in a distributional sense, such that their probability measures are close with respect to the chosen discrepancy measure.
-A large body of work applies the form of \eqref{eq:divloss} to invariant measures of ergodic dynamical systems, given unordered states $\{X_i\}_{i=1}^N$ approximately i.i.d. with respect to the invariant measure, using the Wasserstein-2 metric and maximum mean discrepancy \cite{Muskulus2011, Yang2023}.
-Given ordered states, \cite{Botvinick2024} minimizes the discrepancy of invariant measures in time-delay coordinates.
-When applied to the Fisher divergence of time-marginal densities of the state, \eqref{eq:divloss} relates to the score matching objective used to train score-based generative models \cite{Song2021mle}.
+where $\mathbb{D}$ denotes a suitable measure of discrepancy between generic probability measures $\rho$ and $\tilde{\rho}_\theta$ of the reference and surrogate process.
+Broadly, measure-centric approaches target matching the surrogate SDE to the reference SDE in a distributional sense, such that their laws or probability densities are close with respect to the chosen discrepancy.
+A large body of work applies the form of \eqref{eq:divloss} to invariant measures of ergodic dynamical systems, given unordered states $\{X_i\}_{i=1}^N$ approximately i.i.d. with respect to the invariant measure, using discrepancies such as the Wasserstein-2 metric \cite{Muskulus2011,Yang2023} or maximum mean discrepancy \cite{Botvinick2024}.
+Given ordered states, \cite{Botvinick2024} demonstrates that the parameters may be uniquely identified by minimizing the discrepancy of invariant measures in time-delay coordinates.
+When applied to the Fisher divergence of time-marginal densities of the state, \eqref{eq:divloss} relates to the score matching objective used to train generative diffusion models \cite{Song2021mle}.